deliveroo/deliveroo.engineering/_guidelines/services.md

-Rationale: if left unchecked, services degenerate into monoliths; this is natural as  "just adding code" to any codebase  is the immediate shortest path to shipping new functionnality (a local maximum in terms of team velocity, if you will).
+Rationale: if left unchecked, services degenerate into monoliths; this is natural as  "just adding code" to any codebase  is the immediate shortest path to shipping new functionality (a local maximum in terms of team velocity, if you will).
 One key goal of service architectures is to allow scaling not just the infrastructure, but the _team_ working on a set of pieces of software.